jvalrog/atmega-timers/Readme.md

 	void timer1(uint8_t prescaler, uint16_t top, uint16_t loops, void (*f)())
 	void timer2(uint8_t prescaler, uint8_t top, uint16_t loops, void (*f)())

-Prescaler constants are defined in each header file for easy access.
+Prescaler constants are defined for easy access.
 For example:

 	TIMER0_PRESCALER_8
 	TIMER0_PRESCALER_64
 	...

-There is only a difference between timer1 and both timer0 and timer2.
-It's the resolution.
-Timer1 use 16bit registers while timer0 and timer2 are 8bit.
+Timer1 is always 16bit long.
+This means that you can set higher periods than timer0 or timer2.

 The funcion `f` is something like this: